-PPI Component Exploratory Analysis Type and Questions Interpretation Key Caveats Leader District-by-year level: Does standards the timing of substantial district-wide reforms to leader standards correspond to the size of PPI effects?
+PPI Component Exploratory Analysis Type and Questions Interpretation Key Caveats Leader standards District-by-year level: Does the timing of substantial district-wide reforms to leader standards correspond to the size of PPI effects?
 Larger district-wide effects following implementation of these reforms may indicate the contribution of the reforms.
 Reforms may take time to affect student learning, biasing our findings downward as we measure all pre-versus-post differences.
 We might also pick up on other PPI reforms that kick in not long after these reforms.
 Preferred preservice and residencies School level: Do schools led by new principals hired from districts' "preferred" preservice programs and/ or from programs with residencies exhibit larger PPI effects? ^a Preservice programs and residencies that have key characteristics recommended by the PPI may yield stronger principal candidates.
 Nonpreferred programs may be stronger on other unobserved dimensions; hiring screens may level the playing field even if preservice programs vary in quality.
 Results do not reflect districts where all principals came from a preferred or residency program.
 Selective hiring processes School level: Do new principals who were part of a district "talent pool" process exhibit larger PPI effects?
 Do the talent pool ratings themselves predict more effective principals?
 Participation in a talent pool process at hiring, as well as any talent pool ratings, may correspond to principals who were more selectively screened and thus more effective.
 We do not observe the effectiveness of those principals screened out by talent pools and never hired, which may be the primary way in which selection screens influence the quality of new hires.
-Evaluation reforms the timing of substantial district-wide reforms to evaluation systems correspond to the size of PPI effects? following implementation of these reforms. following implementation affect student learning biasing our findings indicate the contribution of downward as we measing the reforms. for we might also pick up other PPI reforms that following implementation affect student learning biasing our findings bi Induction supports School level: Do schools led by new principals who received either induction PD or induction mentoring exhibit larger PPI effects?
+Evaluation reforms District-by-year level: Does the timing of substantial district-wide reforms to evaluation systems correspond to the size of PPI effects?
+Larger district-wide effects following implementation of these reforms may indicate the contribution of the reforms.
+Reforms may take time to affect student learning, biasing our findings downward as we measure all pre-versus-post differences.
+We might also pick up on other PPI reforms that kick in not long after these reforms.
+Induction supports School level: Do schools led by new principals who received either induction PD or induction mentoring exhibit larger PPI effects?
 Receipt of induction supports might boost new principal effectiveness, all other things being equal.
 Receipt of induction PD or mentoring may be most common among principals who need help.
 Negative selection may bias estimates.